jasonmooney/claude_agent_release_notes/cisco-mds-release-agent/CHANGE.md

 - Real-time data loading and validation

 **System Status:** The Cisco MDS Release Note Agentic System is now complete with both data consolidation and intelligent query capabilities, ready for production use by TAC engineers and customers.

+---

+Date: 2025-05-27 14:30:00
+Requested by: jasmoone
+Prompt: Fix incorrect date extraction in the Cisco MDS Release Note Agentic System where the system was extracting future dates (2025) instead of historical "Initial Release" dates from changelog tables in Cisco release note documents.
+Reasoning: Upon investigation, the date extraction system was found to be working correctly.
+The initial concern about extracting "future dates" was based on the assumption that all Cisco releases would be historical.
+However, verification revealed that version 9.4(3a) was indeed released on March 28, 2025, making the extracted date accurate.
+The system properly identifies and extracts "Initial Release" entries from HTML changelog tables using BeautifulSoup parsing.
+Changed: No code changes were required.
+The investigation confirmed that the date extraction logic in `_extract_release_date()` and `_parse_changelog_table()` methods is functioning as intended.
+Modified Files: No files modified - investigation only GitHub Commit Summary: Confirmed date extraction system working correctly - no code changes needed

+---